Temp71/Matrix-Ansible-VPS-Deploy-Instruction/README.md

 ```cmd
 ansible-playbook -i inventory/hosts setup.yml --tags=install-all,ensure-matrix-users-created,start --ask-pass
 ```
-12. If it was successful without failed services you can create an Admin user on your Server with this command:
+12. If it was successful without failed services you can create an Admin user on your Server with this command but change YOURUSERNAME and YOURPASSWORD before:
 ```cmd
 ansible-playbook -i inventory/hosts setup.yml --extra-vars='username=YOURUSERNAME password=YOURPASSWORD admin=yes' --tags=register-user --ask-pass
 ```